- WILD LIFE Sydney Zoo, Devils Den

 Learn about Tasmanian Devils

-WILD LIFE Sydney Zoo is home to Mirrin and Dharra the Tasmanian Devils.
+WILD LIFE Sydney Zoo is home to 4 Tasmanian Devils: Mirrin, Dharra, Nara & Bluey.
 Devils play an incredibly important role in their environment as a predator regulating the food chain and a scavenger removing dead animals from the landscape.
 As their name suggests they are found all throughout Tasmania across a variety of environments.
 Their ‘Den’ refers to the underground burrows they sleep in which are typically located in dense vegetation, thick grass or caves.
 Devils are very loyal to their dens, often staying in the same place for life.

 Did you know?